 How much do travel agents make?
 Employees.

 The majority of travel agents that work for a travel agency are salaried.
-In 2010, the ASTA Labor and Compensation report found that 88% of travel agents working at an agency were salaried or earned a mix of salary/commission.
-For agents on a salary/commission mix, the majority of their earnings (75%) came from salary.
+In 2015, the ASTA Labor and Compensation report stated that in 2014, 86% of travel agents working at an agency (including both corporate and leisure agencies) were either salaried or earned a mix of salary/commission 3.
+For agents on a salary/commission mix, the majority of their earnings (72%) came from salary.
 What does this mean?
-This group of travel agent salaries is easier to predict since there is very little commission involved.
+This group of travel agent salaries is easier to predict since there are fewer commissions involved.

 How much do travel agents make?
 Home based.

-Nailing down how much this particular segment of travel agents makes is difficult due to the fact many home based travel agencies consist of only the owner.
-They typically don’t draw an hourly rate and their “travel agent salary” is based solely on the commission and fees earned from bookings – not really a salary.
+It’s hard to really nail down how much this particular segment of travel agents earn due to the fact that most home based travel agencies consist of one agent (the owner).
+They typically don’t draw an hourly rate and their “travel agent salary” is usually based on the company’s profits (income less expenses like advertising, utilities, equipment, travel, etc.)—hardly comparable to a typical employee’s salary.

-The ASTA 2010 Independent Agents Report cited 19% of independent contractor agents (typically home based) earn over $50,000 a year.
-I’d personally caution taking the 19% at face value.
-The home based demographic is unique because it consists of so many new agents who have little or no income coming in as they build their business.
+The ASTA 2014 Independent Agents Report cited that the average independent contractor agent (86% of which are home based) earns $31,056 a year.
+I’d personally caution against taking this statistic at face value: The home based demographic is unique because it consists of many new agents who have little or no income coming in as they build their business.
 Like most small businesses, it takes most travel agencies a good 3-5 years to start seeing profits they can live off of and a fair share never make it past the first or second year.
 This dilutes the earnings of the established home based agencies.

-To give you some real life numbers, when I was host agency director, there were a few agents making six digits but most of the experienced travel agents were earning $25-$45,000 a year.
-The new agents that were focused solely on travel for their living usually earned around $5-15,000 their first year.
+To give you some real life numbers, when I was host agency director, there were a few agents making six figures but most of the experienced travel agents were earning $25-$45,000 a year and working at least 30 hours a week.
+New agents that who relied solely on selling travel for their living usually earned around $5-15,000 their first year.
 Of course, these are not scientific but it’s a loose guide for what to expect.